• Skip to main content

 4. Bluetooth Device appears on your iPhone as ‘Not Connected’.

-Bring the Bluetooth Device almost next to your iPhone and see if this helps.
+Hence, bring the Bluetooth Device almost next to your iPhone and see if this helps in fixing the issue

 2. Restart iPhone

-After this go to Settings > Bluetooth and see if you are able to connect to Bluetooth.
+After this, go to Settings > Bluetooth and see if your iPhone is now able to connect to the Bluetooth device.

 3. Restart Bluetooth